 Q2: Can Pregnancy prevent you from getting pregnant?

-IBS itself is considered a Non-organic disease until now.
+IBS itself has been considered a Non-organic disease until now.
 This means that it cannot cause infertility.
 However, one of the main causes of IBS is chronic stress or depression in females.
-This chronic stress can cause fertility problems, due to its effects on your hormones through what is called Functional Hypothalamic Amenorrhea (FHA).
+This chronic stress can cause fertility problems due to its effects on your hormones through what is called Functional Hypothalamic Amenorrhea (FHA).

 Q4: Can IBS harm Pregnancy or cause Miscarriage?